Disclaiming

 I do want to mention a few possible pitfalls of disclaiming.
 A few of these have been touched on, but I want to stress some possible problems:

-• Bankruptcy: A few states want to make sure you’re not disclaiming while filing for bankruptcy, and require a statement attesting to that fact.
+• Bankruptcy: A few states want to ensure you’re not disclaiming while filing for bankruptcy and require a statement attesting to that fact.

 • Medicaid: If you’re trying to qualify for Medicaid, for example, some states consider a disclaimed inheritance as a recently transferred asset, which could affect your eligibility for the program.